damienBjones/Elk-Project-1/README.md

 -
 https://github.com/damienBjones/Elk-Project-1/blob/main/filebeat_installation.PNG

-_TODO: Answer the following questions to fill in the blanks:_
+Copy the roles folder (linked above) and files to /etc/ansible/roles Update the /etc/ansible/hosts file to include the webservers IP's and ELKServer IP Update each configuration file with ELKServer IP

-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? filebeat-playbook.yml
+- Where do you copy it? /etc/anisble/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Host file
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://104.215.102.1:5601/app/kibana#/home